Philcoin (PHL) Self Reported Market Capitalization Tops $244.61 Million

-Philcoin (PHL) traded up 0.9% against the US dollar during the 24 hour period ending at 20:00 PM ET on July 22nd.
-Over the last seven days, Philcoin has traded 5.8% lower against the US dollar.
-Philcoin has a market cap of $244.61 million and approximately $315,274.65 worth of Philcoin was traded on exchanges in the last day.
-One Philcoin token can now be purchased for approximately $0.0070 or 0.00000024 BTC on exchanges.
+Philcoin (PHL) traded 1.8% lower against the U.S. dollar during the 1 day period ending at 9:00 AM E.T. on July 25th.
+One Philcoin token can currently be purchased for $0.0069 or 0.00000024 BTC on popular exchanges.
+Philcoin has a total market cap of $244.61 million and approximately $271,862.27 worth of Philcoin was traded on exchanges in the last 24 hours.
+In the last seven days, Philcoin has traded down 3.8% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.